pablo-meier/Pablog/posts/2018-02-18-millenials-attention-spans-discourse-asshats.md

 peer-reviewed and building on centuries of study and rigor.

-Most of the people who write columns like this [defend Liberal Arts educations][7] but demonstrate no value to attaining one by failing to clarify their terms or even ask basic questions, like:
+Most of the people who write columns like this [defend Liberal Arts educations][7] but demonstrate little value to attaining one by failing to clarify their terms or even ask basic questions, like:

 * How are we defining "reduced attention spans?"
 Is it what people consume?
+How much they enjoy that consumption?
 If so, how do we categorize it as reduced?
   Is it how _much_ they consume?
 Is it the level of analysis they produce when they respond to it?
 * What are the challenges of meaningful comparison with prior generations, given the differences in technology?
 * Is it the kids who are losing these "attention spans," or everyone who uses tech products?
 * Is there a good or justifiable reason "attention spans" get shorter?

-They instead build on assumptions (I'd argue they more rely on the ambiguities) and it comes out sounding like "those kids don't focus on Important Things (conveniently the things I care about) because of their Snap Chats and their Tweeters and their Face Books."
-I'm not a social scientist, and my non-STEM degree was in Music, and I still thought it important to at least acknowledge questions like the above before getting paid to blame society's ills on the habits of the most diverse generation of people to reach adulthood (and one that got [very uniquely fucked][8] at the wealth game).
+Authors instead build on assumptions (I'd argue they more rely on the ambiguities) and it comes out sounding like "those kids don't focus on Important Things (conveniently, the things I care about) because of their Snap Chats and their Tweeters and their Face Books."
+I'm not a social scientist, and my non-STEM degree was in Music, and I still thought it important to at least acknowledge questions like the above before placing Moral And Intellectual Failings on a [very fucked][8] generation of people.

 The other notable omission in these pieces is forgetting that history exists, and considering their arguments in historical contexts.
-Namely:
-_collectively speaking, every generation tends to think the Kids Aren't Alright._ "Get off my lawn" is a joke for a reason, and anyone getting mad at millenials for using apps are probably motivated by the same forces that caused [Socrates to be against writing.][1]
+Collectively speaking, every generation tends to think the Kids Aren't Alright.
+"Get off my lawn" is a joke for a reason, and anyone getting mad at millenials for using apps are probably motivated by the same forces that caused [Socrates to be against writing.][1]
 I'm not saying "nobody can criticize apps or what they do to us" but if you have to make a direct comparison of millenials to their Better Parents please at least demonstrate that you tried controlling for bias against people growing up differently than they did.

 <h3 id="a-counterexample-using-the-same-bad-rules">A counterexample using the same bad rules</h3>

-All that being said, referencing whitepapers is nobody's idea of a good time, and the world runs on simple narratives.
-So here's one of mine for why it seems millenials have shorter attention spans, using the same amount of rigor I'm
+That said, referencing whitepapers is nobody's idea of a good time, and the world runs on simple narratives.
+So here's one of mine for why it seems millenials have shorter "attention spans."

+(not a rigorous definition, but here I mean "attention spans" to be the how quickly someone consumes media before they've decided they've got enough of it, so, how often they read longform articles vs. scroll Instagram images, how often they write long Facebook posts vs. draft up a meme)

-chastising: it's an adaptation for the amount of information we're presented.
+My thinking: it's an adaptation for the amount of information we're presented.
 Said with metaphor: it's not that we're less hungry, it's just that there's so much food all the time that when we finish a meal there are still platters and platters of entrees on the table, so now we eat differently, too.